Summary: A Treatise of Human Nature

 1.

-The most obvious symptom of this crisis, of this failure, is the absence of any consensus.
+The clearest symptom of this crisis, of this failure, is the absence of any consensus.
 There is no agreement on anything: There is nothing which is not the subject of debate, and in which men of learning are not of contrary opinions.
 The most trivial question escapes not our controversy, and in the most momentous we are not able to give any certain decision.

 2.